UPS is a trademark of United Parcel Service of America, Inc.

 Does UPS send text messages?

-Yes, UPS sends text messages to provide updates about upcoming deliveries.
-However, they’ll only send you a text message if you’ve actively opted in to receiving SMS notifications, and they’ll never request personal information in a text message.
+Yes.
+According to UPS, their real text messages come from the number 75137.
+UPS sends text messages to provide updates about upcoming deliveries.
+However, they’ll only send you a text message if you actively opted in to receiving SMS notifications, and they’ll never request personal information in a text message.

 Does UPS send emails?